-I am in a very tough (tournament) match.
-My opponent wants (obviously) to win and he is making me work hard for every point.
-I struggle physically and mentally and I’m thinking whether I have the strength to go all the way.
+You are in a very tough match.
+Your opponent is striving to win and making you work hard for every point.
+You struggle physically and mentally and think about whether you have the strength to go all the way.

-The inevitable questions come to my mind: Is my struggle worth it?
+The inevitable questions come to your mind: Is my struggle worth it?
 Is the effort worth it?
 Why should I try my best?
-DO I HAVE to try my best?
+Do I HAVE to try my best?

 Why “give up”?

-Well, for the simple reason that giving up gets us back to our comfort zone: going back to the intimacy of our home, relaxing with the family and friends and… just rest.
+Well, for the simple reason that giving up gets us back to our comfort zone – going back to the intimacy of our home, relaxing with family and friends, and… just resting.

-On the other side, the “keep fighting” mode means continuing the hard work and the understanding that if we win then we’ll have to get back on the court the next day (during a tennis tournament) and continue this “struggle” again, all over.
+On the other side, the “keep fighting” mode means continuing the hard work and the understanding that if we win then we’ll have to get back on the court the next day (during a tennis tournament) and go through this “struggle” all over again.

 It is not easy to keep going.
 It is not easy to keep fighting.
 The idea of giving up is so… tempting.
-It is a lot easier to give up than fight… It is a lot easier to stay in a comfort zone than not.
+It is a lot easier to give up than to fight… It is a lot easier to stay in comfort than not.

 I don’t blame you if you decide to play and lose.
 I don’t blame you if you don’t want to continue even though you could.
-But I will tell you that what you do on the tennis court will reflect what you will do in life… my friend!
+But I will tell you that what you do on the tennis court will reflect what you will do in life!